-Victory Firethorn will grow to be about 10 feet tall at maturity, with a spread of 8 feet.
+Mohave Firethorn will grow to be about 12 feet tall at maturity, with a spread of 12 feet.
 It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.

 This shrub does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
 It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments, and will benefit from being planted in a relatively sheltered location.
-This is a selected variety of a species not originally from North America.
+This particular variety is an interspecific hybrid.